 Spinach has a much milder taste than arugula and is slightly sweet.
 Arugula, on the other hand, has a more distinct flavor, with a tart pepperiness.

 I store arugula like I do all fresh greens.
-After washing, I shake off any excess water gently wrap the wet greens in paper towel, and press down so the paper towel absorbs most of the water.
-I then take the wrapped leaves (with the damp paper towel) and place it in a plastic baggie, unsealed, in the refrigerator.
+After washing, I shake off any excess water, gently wrap the wet greens in paper towel, and press down so the paper towel absorbs most of the water.
+I then place the wrapped leaves (with the damp paper towel) in a plastic baggie, unsealed, in the refrigerator.

 Arugula pairs well with many, many foods.
-Its peppery flavor add are a nice addition to most any salad calling for mixed greens.
-Alternatively, it’s also good simply tossed with olive oil, salt and pepper and then served alongside grilled steak, pork or chicken (check out my recipe for Dijon Pork Chops with Arugula in my cookbook “A Well-Seasoned Kitchen®”).
-Add it to a sandwich, or to your homemade pesto sauce!
+Its peppery flavor is a nice addition to most salads calling for mixed greens.
+Alternatively, it’s also good simply tossed with olive oil, salt and pepper and then served alongside grilled steak, pork, or chicken (check out my recipe for Dijon Pork Chops with Arugula).
+Add it to a sandwich, or your homemade pesto sauce!

 - Prep Time: 5 mins